+If the PEI is included in the Nsoraf_SoR_Get request, the SOR-AF shall determine whether the UE supports the SOR-CMCI.

 3c) The SOR-AF to the HPLMN UDM: Nsoraf_SoR_Get response (the list of preferred PLMN/access technology combinations and the SOR-CMCI, if any, or the secured packet, or neither of them).

-Editor's note: it is FFS how the SOR-AF knows that it should provide the SOR-CMCI for the UE.

-Editor's note: it is FFS whether the SOR-AF can provide the SOR-CMCI to a UE not supporting SOR-CMCI.

 Based on the information received in step 3b and any operator specific criteria, the SOR-AF may include the list of preferred PLMN/access technology combinations or the secured packet in the Nsoraf_SoR_Get response or may provide the Nsoraf_SoR_Get response with neither a list of preferred PLMN/access technology combinations nor a secured packet.
+If the SOR-AF determined that the UE supports the SOR-CMCI from the PEI received in step 3b, the SOR-AF may include the SOR-CMCI in the Nsoraf_SoR_Get response.

 NOTE 2: In this version of the specification, when the access type where the UE is registering indicates 3GPP access, then the UE is registering over the NG-RAN access technology.